code-gmc/code-gmc/README.md

 ## How it all started
 In 2025, our church was spending about $600 each year on a commercial text messaging service.

 I wondered...

-Could we build something ourselves?
+"Could we build something ourselves?"

-That simple question led to a Twilio-powered church communication system, a membership directory, and eventually the beginning of what has become GMC Operations.
+That simple question led to a new church communication system, a membership directory, and eventually the beginning of what has become GMC Operations.

-What began as a simple church communication project has grown into a collection of practical software, documentation, workflows, and ministry resources—all developed while serving a real church with real needs.
+What start as a 'could we church communication project has grown into a collection of practical software, documentation, workflows, and ministry resources—all developed while serving a real church with real needs.

 ## Our Philosophy